 Honors is about academic excellence and personal growth, both of which we hope you will experience as an honors student.
 The opportunity to develop research expertise in an area of interest to you under the mentorship of a professor will be useful for those thinking of pursuing graduate studies or other professional pathways.

-The Honors program is unique in four important ways:
+The Honors program is unique in three important ways: